asterisk/documentation/docs/Configuration/Interfaces/Back-end-Database-and-Realtime-Connectivity/LDAP-Realtime-Driver.md

----
+!!! note

-**Note:**  To use static realtime with certain core configuration files the realtime backend you wish to use must be preloaded in `modules.conf`.
+    To use static realtime with certain core configuration files the realtime backend you wish to use must be preloaded in `modules.conf`.

----
+[//]: # (end-note)

 From within your Asterisk source directory: